3 Kitchen Must-Haves for Zero-Waste Living

 - Sauces like salsa verde

-These are just a few options, so don’t be afraid to have a look around.
+These are just a few options.
 There are many other smaller ways to improve your kitchen’s sustainability factor.
 Even something as simple as getting a vejibag to keep your produce fresher for longer can exponentially help to reduce your food waste.
 Or maybe you switch from Ziploc bags to a reusable stasher bag so you’re not relying on single-use plastic to store your leftovers or snacks.
 There are a ton of ways to make you a total hero in the kitchen and up that zero-waste game.